vimeo/stag-java/README.md

 But... if you have a lot of model objects, and you want to remove the use of reflection for (de)serialization of each one, suddenly you have to write many, many TypeAdapters.
 If you've ever written one or many of these type adapters, you will know that it is a tedious process.
 In fact, when writing your own `TypeAdapter`, you might ask what you are doing using Gson in the first place!!!

 The Stag library solves this problem.
 It leverages annotations to automatically generate reflection-less TypeAdapters for your model objects at compile time.
-Instead of spending time writing your own custom TypeAdapters for each model object, or forgoing the performance gain of eliminating reflection, using Stag and the `@GsonAdapterKey` annotation on your model fields will do all the work for you.
+Instead of spending time writing your own custom TypeAdapters for each model object, or forgoing the performance gain of eliminating reflection, use Stag and apply the `@UseStag` to your model class declarations and all the work will be done for you.

 ## Gradle Usages